stevenaci/twitchw3cbot/Readme.md

 Run the bot with bot.py.

-If you're missing a config file/keys, It will be generated for you, but really
+If you're missing the 'twitch.ini' config file/required keys, It will be generated for you, but mostly you will probably dockerize this.
+Just be sure to include in the dockerfile to copy a 'twitch.ini' secrets file into the root of this project.